gkotian/gkotian.github.io/travels/_posts/2010-06-03-ecuador-to-colombia-border-crossing.md

 categories:
 - Colombia
 - Ecuador
-excerpt: This post is a series of steps intended to help other travelers who may be doing the same over-land border crossing from Ecuador to Colombia that I did.
 ---

 This post is a series of steps intended to help other travelers who may be doing